coding-mechanism/stupid-ball-game/README.md

 ## Description

 This is a simple, interactive ball-and-bar game built using HTML, CSS, and JavaScript.
 In the game, players control a horizontal bar at the bottom of the screen to catch and guide a falling ball into a target hole.
 The game features dynamically generated holes with a unique target hole, offering a challenging and engaging experience.
+Demo here: https://c0rdurb0y.github.io/stupid-ball-game/

 ## Features